-The most commonly used technique is the application of $\frac{1}{2}$ to 1 pint of Mepiquat at early bloom (defined as 5 to 6 white blooms per 25 feet of row) on cotton that is more than 24 inches tall if conditions favor a response to Mepiquat.
+The most commonly used technique is the application of $\frac{1}{2}$ to 1 pint of mepiquat at early bloom (defined as five to six white blooms per 25 feet of row) on cotton that is more than 24 inches tall if conditions favor a response to mepiquat.
 Cotton that is less than 20 inches tall at early bloom does not receive a treatment.
 The $\frac{1}{2}$ - to 1-pint rate is also applied if the cotton averages 28 inches tall, even if early bloom has not yet occurred.

 Applications may be made after early bloom if cotton growth becomes excessive (following early bloom).
-Treatment rates range between $\frac{1}{2}$ and 1 pint per acre.
-Note: Treatments applied later than 7 days after early bloom will have less impact on earliness and less potential to increase yield.
+Treatment rates range between 1⁄2 and 1 pint per acre.
+Note: Treatments applied later than seven days after early bloom will have less impact on earliness and less potential to increase yield.

 Mepiquat use decisions should be based on the development of the crop, environmental conditions, and time of the season.
-The following guidelines will assist in making situation-specific decisions for Mepiquat use.
-Remember that Mepiquat should not be applied to drought-stressed cotton.
+The following guidelines will assist in making situation-specific decisions for mepiquat use.
+Remember that mepiquat should not be applied to drought-stressed cotton.
 Wait until stress is relieved before application.
 Consult the label for additional precautions.

-Plant height less than 20 inches at early bloom because of stress.
+Plant height is less than 20 inches at early bloom because of stress.

 Relieve stress if possible.
-Avoid Mepiquat application right away.
+Avoid mepiquat application right away.
 Treatment may be required later, but wait and see.

-Plant height 20 to 24 inches tall at early bloom.
+Plant height is 20 to 24 inches tall at early bloom.